NCEAS/metacat/docs/user/metacat/source/oaipmh.rst

    ::

-     ``oaipmh.repositoryIdentifier`` – A string that identifies this repository ``Identify.adminEmail`` – The email address of the repository administrator
+     ``oaipmh.repositoryIdentifier`` - A string that identifies this repository ``Identify.adminEmail`` - The email address of the repository administrator

 3. Edit the deployment descriptor (``web.xml``) file, also in the WEB-INF directory.
-Uncomment the servlet-name and servlet-mapping entries for the DataProvider servlet by removing the surrounding “<!--“ and “-->” strings:
+Uncomment the servlet-name and servlet-mapping entries for the DataProvider servlet by removing the surroundin "<!--" and "-->" strings:

    ::